Rhialto/MegaPET/README.md

 The Mega-65 MegaPET
 ====================

-This is the MegaPET, the PET implementation on the Mega-65 hardware.
+This is the MegaPET, the Commodore PET implementation on the MEGA-65 hardware.

 There have been many different versions of PET, and the MegaPET supports all those I am aware of.
 It comes preset as a 8032; no additional files are required for this model.
 Just flash the core into a core slot as usual.
 There are versions for R3 and R6 boards.